-The 1st call for proposals is now closed.
-The 2nd call is expected to open November 2018.
-Email APEX@ucc.ie to register interest
+The 1st call for proposals is closed.
+The 2nd call will open January 2019.

 APEX is a postdoctoral fellowship Marie Skłodowska-Curie Action (MSCA) COFUND programme, based at APC Microbiome Ireland at University College Cork (UCC), and cofunded by H2020.